Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 • Use Feedly when simplicity is your top priority.

-• Use Inoreader when limits and controls become your bottleneck.
+• Use Inoreader when source caps and filter controls become your bottleneck.

-• Use AI digest workflows when time saved is the KPI that matters most.
+• Use AI digest workflows when hours saved per week is the KPI that matters most.

 • Use one explicit trigger so you know when to upgrade or switch.